Back to Insurance

 Understanding how premiums are calculated

-Our general insurance policies are underwritten by IAG New Zealand Limited (IAG).
-To ensure customers pay a fair price for insurance cover, IAG regularly reviews its pricing each year to account for any changes to the cost of providing cover.
+IAG New Zealand Limited (IAG) provides and underwrites certain general insurance policies to BNZ customers that we refer to IAG.
+To ensure customers pay a fair and sustainable price for insurance cover, IAG reviews its pricing regularly to account for any changes to the cost of providing cover.

-This video (from the insurer IAG) explains factors that may affect your PremierCare premiums.
+This video (from the insurer IAG) explains factors that may affect your insurance premiums.

 Reinsurance